pyeve/eve/_sources/features.txt

-``/invoices?/embedded={"user.friends":1}`` will return a document with ``user`` and all his ``friends`` embedded, but only if ``user`` is a subdocument and ``friends`` is a list of reference (it could be a list of dicts, nested dict, ect.).
+``/invoices?/embedded={"user.friends":1}`` will return a document with ``user`` and all his ``friends`` embedded, but only if ``user`` is a subdocument and ``friends`` is a list of reference (it could be a list of dicts, nested dict, etc.).
 This feature is about serialization on GET requests.
 There's no support for POST, PUT or PATCH of embedded documents.

 Document embedding is enabled by default.